atdd-bdd/GherkinExecutorBase/README.md

 Gherkin Executor creates a set of files from the feature file.
 One is the unit test file which consists of a separate unit test for each scenario.
 The second is the glue file, which is called by the unit test file and passed the data for each step.
 The developer alters the glue file to call the production code.
 Additionally, separate files are created for the data elements

+A quick introduction to Gherkin Executor is here:   [Behavior Driven Development with Gherkin Executor - YouTube](https://www.youtube.com/watch?v=OYALWe8X1yY)

-The base documentation and examples is in this repository.
+The common documentation and examples are in this repository.
 Separate repositories exist for each language that Gherkin Executor has been ported to:

 [GitHub - atdd-bdd/GherkinExecutorForJava: Gherkin Executor for Java translates Gherkin files into unit tests](https://github.com/atdd-bdd/GherkinExecutorForJava)